-2. Issued by a medical or other qualified, licensed professional.
+- Documentation must be issued by a medical or other qualified, licensed professional.

-3. Printed on official letterhead, dated, and signed by the licensed professional.
+- Documents must be printed on official letterhead, dated, and signed by the licensed professional.
 GUST reserves the right to require that a certified copy of the report be transmitted directly from the licensed professional to the university.

-The student should confirm the accommodation and provide a tape recorder for class use.
+- Use of a tape recorder during class:The student should confirm this specific accommodation, and provide a tape recorder for class use.